Art is Ours, Mine and Yours! Assunta and Lou Art Club

 Making Space for Children and Art on Wed 27 May: a 1-day symposium organised in partnership with the Art Working Parents Alliance and hosted by Millennium Gallery.
 Details coming soon!

-Assunta Ruocco is an Italian and Belgian artist and researcher based in Nottingham, and a Lecturer in Fine Art at the University of Lincoln.
-Her practice spans drawing, printmaking, photography, and digital technologies, with a sustained focus on collaboration, care, and the conditions of cultural and academic labour.
-Since 2020 she has developed a long-term collaborative project with her daughter Lou, exploring intergenerational collaboration and the practical realities of working and researching together.
-This work has been supported by Arts Council England and shown at Eastside Projects, Two queens, Primary Nottingham, Stryx Gallery Birmingham, the Storey Gallery Lancaster.
+Assunta and Lou Art Club is an artist duo composed of a mother and child.
+Lou is ten years old and has been collaborating with her mother Assunta since 2020.
+Assunta Ruocco is an Italian-Belgian artist and researcher based in Nottingham, and a Lecturer in Fine Art at the University of Lincoln.
+Her practice focuses on collaboration, care, and the conditions of cultural and academic labour, working across drawing, printmaking, photography, and digital technologies.
+This work has been supported by Arts Council England and shown at Eastside Projects, Two Queens, Primary Nottingham, Stryx Gallery Birmingham, and the Storey Gallery Lancaster.
 Assunta and Lou also run regular art workshops for children and parents and carers at Nottingham Central Library.